 90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

-Three months of very doable lifting plus low-intensity movement dropped my body-fat by 1.9%, added 5.7 lb of lean tissue, and didn’t require crash-diets, 5a.m. runs, or any other heroic measures.
+Three months of minimalist strength training plus low-intensity cardio reduced my body-fat by 1.9% and added 5.7 lb of muscle, and didn’t require crash-diets, 5a.m. runs, or any other heroic measures.

 From Baseline to Check-In

-Back in late February I booked a baseline DEXA scan so I’d have more than scale weight to judge the fat‑loss block I was about to start.
-After 90 days of four‑day lifting, extra walking, and a modest calorie deficit, I stepped back into the scanner last week.
-Here’s what changed—and exactly how I got there.
+Back in late February I booked a baseline DEXA scan so I could tell whether the fat-loss phase I was about to start was really going to work.
+After 90 days of consistent lifting, extra walking, and a very modest (sometime non-existent) calorie deficit, I stepped back into the scanner last week.
+Here’s what changed and exactly how I got there.

 The DEXA Results